remy/next-ayfx/README.md

 You can also view the [examples](https://github.com/remy/next-ayfx/tree/main/example) directory for other NextBASIC examples.

+## Using with NextDAW

+Important: if you're using this driver with the NextDAW driver, make sure to **install the NextDAW driver first** otherwise you'll hear some very bad audio corruption.

 ## Driver API

 There are currently only two routines available in the driver: